Why buy a new backpack every year?

 BACKPACK BUILT LIKE A TANK?

 Our customers like to define our gear as "built like a tank".
-While obviously you're not going to be toting around backpacks that weigh 50 tons and have three inches of armor plate, still the comparison is valid.
+While obviously you're not going to be toting around backpacks that weigh 50 tons and have three inches of armor plate, the comparison is still valid.
 For a backpack, they are built tough.
-Starting with one of the most durable textile materials available, 1000 weight CORDURA® nylon, we use super strong UV resistant thread that is double stitched into every seam.
+Starting with one of the most durable textile materials available, 1000 weight CORDURA® nylon fabric, we hold it all together with super strong UV resistant thread that's double stitched into every seam.

 BOUND AND BAGGED.

 Places where two separate pieces of fabric are stitched together are then bound --that is, we take a long piece of one inch wide nylon webbing and fold it over the edges of the two pieces and stitch them together, this creates a strong seam, or binding, that prevents the pieces from unraveling on the inside of the backpack, or gives it a clean finished look if on the outside of the pack.
 In addition, each exposed fabric edge, such as on a pocket flap, is also bound using a thicker binding material.
 Inside edges typically receive a thinner nylon webbing, whereas outside corner edges that are exposed to wear will have a thicker nylon binding.
 All of our binding material is vertically woven to prevent fraying, peeling or splitting that you may commonly see in the competition's backpacks that brag of "binding" their edges.